 Overview of Requirements

 All international visitors whose visa is not directly sponsored by Virginia Tech must be reviewed by the Office of Export and Secure Research Compliance (OESRC) before their arrival regardless of whether payment will be made, the proposed visitor needs an invitation letter, or the proposed visitor already has a visa.
 Furthermore, the visitor’s proposed activities must meet the criteria outlined below.
-The Vice President for Outreach and International Affairs has the final authority to determine whether a visitor’s proposed activities meet the criteria and the responsibility of issuing invitation letters for such international visitors.
-All invitation letters for foreign nationals visiting Virginia Tech whose visa is not directly sponsored by Virginia Tech must be issued by the Office of the Vice President for Outreach and International Affairs.
+The Vice President for Outreach and International Affairs has the final authority to determine whether a visitor’s proposed activities meet the criteria.
+All invitation letters for foreign nationals visiting Virginia Tech whose visa is not directly sponsored by Virginia Tech must be issued by the hosting department.
 Please note that there are persons and institutions/entities throughout the world that are prohibited from entering the United States and/or visiting certain laboratories, or accessing certain sensitive technologies in the United States.
 Such laboratories and technologies are present on the Virginia Tech campus.
 Those seeking to invite visitors to Virginia Tech should be sure that they know who is requesting an invitation.
 Some of the people/entities prohibited from accessing these sensitive technologies are known to “fish” for invitations from persons/entities that possess the technologies they would like to access.

 Observing the Procedure

 Visitors found to be on campus who have not adhered to the procedures outlined in these guidelines will not be permitted to participate in any university scholastic programs.
-The Vice President for Outreach and International Affairs will have the authority to deviate from these guidelines, subject to applicable laws, on a case-by-case basis.
+The OESRC office will have the authority to deviate from these guidelines, subject to applicable laws, on a case-by-case basis.